Unit 4 - Big Data and Privacy

 - 7.4 Computing innovations influence and are influenced by the economic, social, and cultural contexts in which they are designed and used.

-Students are introduced to the concept of “big data,” where it comes from, what makes it “big,” and how people use big data to solve problems.
-Students are asked to consider the ramifications of how much of their lives are “datafied” or could be.
+Students are introduced to the concept of “big data,” where it comes from, what makes it “big,” and how people use big data to solve problems, and how much of their lives are “datafied” or could be.

-Students "rapidly research" a topic of personal interest and respond to questions about about how that innovation produces, uses, or consumes data.
-This is good practice for the Explore Performance Task which requires a research element.
+Students "rapidly research" a topic of personal interest and respond to questions about how that innovation produces, uses, or consumes data.

 Teacher Links: Answer Key Student Links: Video | Video | Video | Activity Guide | |